How to Care For an Abandoned Kitten

-Depending on the age and health, you can care for the cat by feeding him or her kitten food or providing kitten milk replacer.
-You should not, under any circumstances feed cow’s milk to a kitten.
-The actual type of food will depend on how old the kitten is and his or her state of health.
-Follow the tips outlined below to ensure that the kitten is properly cared for:
+Depending on age and health, you can care for your kitten by feeding kitten food or providing kitten milk replacer.
+Despite what may seem like the obvious choice, you should not, under any circumstances, feed cow’s milk to a kitten.

-If the kitten is too small to eat and drink independently, or hasn’t opened his or her eyes yet, you will have to lend a helping hand.
-Extremely young kittens need to be fed kitten milk replacer as often as every 2-4 hours, depending on age.
+Be a Replacement Mother: If your kitten is too small to eat and drink independently, or hasn’t opened his or her eyes yet, you will need to lend a helping hand.
+Extremely young kittens need to be fed kitten milk replacer as often as every two to four hours, depending on age.

 Extremely young kittens cannot pass stool and urine by themselves.
 You may need to gently rub his or her genital area with moist, warm cotton balls or a very soft moist cloth.
 This will help the pet pass bodily wastes.
 This should be done every time you feed the kitten.
 Any stool or urine must be gently, but completely, cleaned off your skin to avoid potentially severe skin rashes and even blistering.